POSTS TAGGED: Sony Xperia S

-Posted January 2, 2014 By: Will Verduzco
+Posted January 2, 2014 at 04:00 pm by Will Verduzco

 Earlier today, we talked about a highly functional KitKat build for the Sony Xperia S created by XDA Recognized Developer RaymanFX and the OpenSEMC team.
 The release, which brings daily driver-status unofficial CM11 to the much loved Xperia S is perhaps the top choice for users looking for the latest and greatest software on their unlocked device.